codeclimate/ruby-test-reporter/README.md

 ## Contributions

-Patches, bug fixed, feature requests, and pull requests are welcome on the GitHub page for this project: [https://github.com/codeclimate/ruby-test-reporter](https://github.com/codeclimate/ruby-test-reporter)
+Patches, bug fixes, feature requests, and pull requests are welcome on the GitHub page for this project: [https://github.com/codeclimate/ruby-test-reporter](https://github.com/codeclimate/ruby-test-reporter)

 This gem is maintained by Bryan Helmkamp (bryan@codeclimate.com).